 dmesg command on the newly booted system and search

-Official installation images do not include non-free firmware.
+Official CD images do not include non-free firmware.
 The most common

 method to load such firmware is from some removable medium such as a USB

 stick.
-Alternatively, unofficial installation images containing non-free firmware
+Alternatively, unofficial CD builds containing non-free firmware

 can be found at https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/.

-To prepare a USB stick (or other medium like a hard drive partition),
+To prepare a USB stick (or other medium like a hard drive partition, or floppy

 or a directory named